Trade tariff and commodity code checker for businesses

-Follow our step-by-step guide, with examples, to make sure you get it right – and avoid holdups and fines for your business.
+Follow our step-by-step guide, with examples, to make sure you use the right commodity codes.

 What is a commodity code?